See, Think, Act: Teaching Multimodal Agents to Effectively Interact with GUI by Identifying Toggles: Methodology

 \section{Methodology}

-The evaluations in Section~\ref{subsec:evaluationOfMultimodalAgentsOnStateControlBenchmark} reveal that existing multimodal agents are unreliable in executing toggle control instructions, particularly when the current toggle state already matches the desired state.
-To address this bottleneck, we propose \textbf{St}ate-\textbf{a}ware \textbf{R}easoning (StaR), a training method that explicitly incorporates state perception and analysis into the reasoning chain, thereby enhancing the ability of multimodal agents to execute toggle control instructions.
+The evaluations in Section~\ref{subsec:evaluationOfMultimodalAgentsOnStateControlBenchmark} reveal that existing multimodal agents are unreliable for GUI toggle control, particularly when the current toggle state already matches the desired state.
+To address this bottleneck, we propose \textbf{St}ate-\textbf{a}ware \textbf{R}easoning (StaR), a multimodal reasoning method that explicitly incorporates state perception and analysis into the reasoning chain to improve toggle execution.

-Rethink the process of human execution of toggle control instructions, which can be formally structured into three steps: (i) perceive the current toggle state from the screenshot; (ii) refer the toggle control instruction to analyze the desired state; and (iii) decide whether to change the toggle state based on the comparison of current and desired states.
+Rethink the process of human execution of toggle control instructions, which can be formally structured into three steps: (i) perceive the current toggle state from the screenshot; (ii) analyze the desired state from the instruction; and (iii) decide whether to toggle based on their comparison.
 Inspired by this, StaR simulates human reasoning by refining the reasoning chain and incorporating state-aware reasoning into multimodal agents, as illustrated in Figure~\ref{fig:overViewOfStaR}.

-Specifically, we further train open-source MLLM-based agents on the training split of the state control benchmark, where each screenshot is paired with positive and negative toggle control instructions.
-Leveraging the annotations of the current state $\sigma$ and toggle feature $f$, we construct a structured reasoning chain consisting of three steps:

-(i) \textbf{Perceiving}.
-Leveraging the annotation of current state $\sigma$, we construct labels that guide multimodal agents to perceive the toggle state directly from the screenshot.
-In this way, the agents are explicitly trained to learn the mapping between the toggle state and the corresponding visual features in the screenshot, thereby strengthening their intrinsic ability to perceive fine-grained toggle state information.
+We guide multimodal agents to follow this structured three-step reasoning process for toggle control, detailed as follows:

+(\romannumeral 1) \textbf{Perceiving}.
+We guide agents to identify the current state $\sigma$ by associating visual features in the screenshot with the fine-grained toggle state, enabling accurate state perception.